drflorianberger/TopicsInPhysics/book/_build/html/_sources/week2/week2.md

-Week 2: Fluctuation of Ion Channels
+Week 2: Fluctuations of Ion Channels
 =======================

-In the second week we will use fluctuation analysis to gain insight into the organization of ion channels
+In this week, we will discuss how fluctuation analysis of ionic currents can provide insights into the molecular organization of ion channels.

-- Electrical charges are separated by ion channels
-- What is the electrical current through ion channels
-- Gating of ion channels
-- Stochastic dynamics of ion channels
-- Fluctuation analysis
-- Fluctuation analysis of voltage-gated channel
-- Open question in the field